-We are excited to welcome you back to the Chrysler Museum of Art!
+We are excited to welcome you to the Chrysler Museum of Art!

-How should I prepare to visit the Museum?
+How should I prepare to visit the Museum and Glass Studio?

 - Stay Home if Sick: If you’re experiencing any signs of illness, please delay your visit.